vilash99/images_downloader_python/README.md

 ```

 3. Run the script
 Pass required values in function e.g. threads, path to save images, and input CSV file.
-Then run the script with given command.
+Then run the script with the given command.
 ```bash
 python image_downloader.py
 ```